Top Causes of Medical Malpractice

 Lack of Informed Consent

-Many medical malpractice cases occur because a health care provider failed to obtain informed consent from the patient.
-Before performing a procedure, medical professionals are obligated to detail all of the risks that are involved with the treatment so that their patients can make informed decisions regarding their medical care.
-When a doctor does not disclose a particular risk or side effect and a patient is negatively impacted because of it, the patient could then have a case for medical malpractice.
+Medical malpractice cases occur because a health care provider failed to obtain informed consent from the patient.
+Before performing a procedure, medical professionals are obligated to detail all of the risks that are involved with the treatment so that patients can make informed decisions regarding their medical care.
+When a doctor does not disclose a particular risk or side effect and a patient is negatively impacted because of it, that patient could then have liable cause for medical malpractice.

 Poor Follow-Up Care